slazav/addphoto/Readme.md

 Possible context names:
   - (empty) - default context
-  - `index_head`  - head section of the main html file,
+  - `head`  - head section of the main html file,
-  - `index_begin` - beginning of html body in the main file,
+  - `begin` - beginning of html body in the main file,
-  - `index_end`   - end of html body in the main file,
+  - `end`   - end of html body in the main file,
   - `photo_head`  - head section of photo html pages
   - `photo_begin` - beginning of html body in photo pages
   - `photo_end`   - end of html body in photo pages